natakamm/pokedex/README.md

+# Pokémon Fetcher

+## Description

+The **Pokémon Fetcher** is a React application that fetches data for the first 150 Pokémon from the PokeAPI and displays them as styled cards on a webpage.
+Each card showcases the Pokémon's name, image, and type, providing an engaging visual representation of the beloved Pokémon characters.
+This project utilizes React's hooks for managing state and effects, along with Tailwind CSS for styling.

+## Features

+- **Fetch Pokémon Data**: Retrieves data for the first 150 Pokémon using the PokeAPI.
+- **Display as Cards**: Each Pokémon is displayed in a styled card format that includes:
+  - Pokémon name
+  - Pokémon image
+  - Pokémon types
+- **Responsive Design**: The application is styled using Tailwind CSS, ensuring a responsive and modern design.

+This project demonstrates how to effectively fetch data from an API and display it using React and Tailwind CSS.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.